 EDUC-557.
-EFFECTIVETEACHING SKILLS AND CLASSROOM MANAGEMENT
+EFFECTIVE TEACHING SKILLS AND CLASSROOM MANAGEMENT

 This course combines effective teaching skills and classroom management into one comprehensive course.
 It is designed to provide basic pedagogical tools and conceptual frames necessary for creating effective teaching and learning environments.
 Students will be introduced to the current research on best practices that inform teachers/practitioners.
 Students will be required to demonstrate through individual and small group experiential activities, the critical teaching skills that are embodied in the Delaware Teaching Standards, multiple assessment strategies, micro-teaching, mastery teaching, cooperative learning strategies and other instructional models.
-Additionally, the student will have the opportunity to develop reflective teaching skills in the planning, delivery and evaluation of their cohort's teaching performances.
-In a convivial atmosphere, the instructor and peers will provide feedback on an individual's teaching related to performance-based objectives and learner outcomes.
+Additionally, the student will have the opportunity to develop reflective teaching skills in the planning, delivery and evaluation of their cohort's teaching related to performance-based objectives and learner outcomes.
 This course incorporates current research on the most effective strategies for improving classroom discipline, motivation, interpersonal relationships and academic performance on all grade levels.
-Attention is given to aspects of diversity and/or cultural factors that influence per ceptions about classroom management and also factors which may assist in facilitating mainstreaming efforts.
+Attention is given to aspects of diversity and/or cultural factors that influence perceptions about classroom management and also factors which may assist in facilitating mainstreaming efforts.
 3 credits.